siggame/docs/advice/arena.md

   been a networking issue between the website and the arena.
 - **Not Ready** - Not Ready means that the arena is (intentionally) not yet running and no games are being played.
-- **Thunderbirds Are Go** - Everything is working proplerly and your code is ready to run in the arena.
+- **Thunderbirds Are Go** - Everything is working properly and your code is ready to run in the arena.

 ## Dealing with Embargoes